 Census 2000: Just Say No To Race

-The week of 03/13/2000, the US Census Bureau began mailing millions of census forms across the country, some long and most short, which include the infamous “Race-Ethnicity” questions.
+This week (03/13/00), the US Census Bureau is mailing millions of census forms across the country, some long and most short, which include the infamous “Race-Ethnicity” questions.
 This gives every American a chance to formally renounce the superstition and vice that has plagued the history of this country and “Just say no!” to race and racism.

 To meet its constitutional obligation of counting people for apportioning legislative districts and revenues, all the government needs to know is how many people live where.
 Name, date of birth, and gender are useful identifying information to avoid duplication.
 There are also useful things to be learned by getting data from a random sample on things like where people are rich or poor, or what languages – English and others – are understood by how many people.
 But counting and dividing people by “race” has never done good, and has always done harm, and it is long since time to stop.